 The application process for the traditional program is an online application system provided by a Centralized Application Service made available by our accrediting agency.
-For further information and instructions about the application system click here.
+Click here to apply.

 Note: Current King students will complete a Petition for Acceptance to BSN Program.
 The petition is available from nursing advisors or BSN program coordinator.
 Contact the nursing office at 423.652.6312 for additional information.

 The School of Nursing has rolling admissions with programs starting in Fall and Spring semesters.

 - July 1: Applications to King University; all transcripts must be turned in to the King University Admissions Office.